TechAriel/quakeflow-earthquake-intelligence-pipeline/README.md

 ## Why This Project Matters

-QuakeFlow showcases the ability to:
+It showcases the ability to:

 * Build production-style data pipelines
 * Work with real-world APIs